This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 Seafood & beer.
 Are there two finer words in the English language?

 Cervejaria Ramiro does one thing and it does it well: simple seafood.
 When you have good quality seafood, you don’t need to do anything complicated with it.
-Upon entering, one senses this place has been exactly the same way for a very long time.
+Upon entering, one senses this place has been exactly the same way for a very long time since it opened in the 1950s.
 The only hint of keeping up with the times is that the menus are presented on tablets.
 You can find pretty much any kind of fresh seafood you’d want.

 I had two giant tiger prawns that tasted like crab, that’s how good they were.
 Sometimes I still dream about them.